bacpop/PopPUNK/docs/options.rst

                            queries [default = False]

    Further analysis options:
+     --subset SUBSET       File with list of sequences to include in visualisation (with --generate-viz only)
      --microreact          Generate output files for microreact visualisation --cytoscape           Generate network output files for Cytoscape --phandango           Generate phylogeny and TSV for Phandango visualisation --grapetree           Generate phylogeny and CSV for grapetree visualisation --rapidnj RAPIDNJ     Path to rapidNJ binary to build NJ tree for Microreact --perplexity PERPLEXITY
                            Perplexity used to calculate t-SNE projection (with --microreact) [default=20.0]
      --info-csv INFO_CSV   Epidemiological information CSV formatted for microreact (can be used with other outputs)

    Other options:
      --mash MASH           Location of mash executable